Skip to content Skip to navigation menu

 Sleeper garden furniture

 From a country-style timber bench to an industrial-inspired patio dining set, the design options are endless.
-Finish with a couple of coats of good quality UV oil for a natural sheen or paint in garden shades to match your shed and fence.
+Finish with a couple of coats of good quality UV oil for a natural sheen or paint in garden shades to match your wooden shed and fence.

 Sleeper_border_edging.jpeg